La Voz (Spanish TV series) season 12

 The twelfth season of La Voz started airing on 19 September 2025 on Antena 3.
 Pablo López and Malú both returned as coaches for their seventh and ninth season, respectively.
 Two new coaches, Sebastián Yatra and Mika, joined the panel this season, replacing Luis Fonsi and Antonio Orozco.
 Eva González returned as host for her seventh consecutive season.

+Antía Pinal was announced the winner of the twelfth season, marking Pablo López's second (and fourth overall on all versions of the show) win as a coach.
+Pinal's win marks the first time an artist won on a different team than his/her original team since Isaiah Kelly in the seventh season (Pinal previously was on Team Yatra before López stole her in the knockouts).